hclark2028-dev/technicalwriting.dev/embeddings/arithmetic/index.rst

 Different topic, same domain
 ============================

-Starting with the embedding for the full text of `Testing Your Database`_ from the Supabase docs, if I subtract the embedding for the word ``testing``, and then add the embedding for the word ``vectors``, the resultant embedding should be similar to the concept of "vectors in Supabase".
+Starting with the vector for the full text of `Testing Your Database`_ from the Supabase docs, if I subtract the vector for the word ``testing``, and then add the vector for the word ``vectors``, the resultant vector should be similar to the concept of "vectors in Supabase".

 ----------